andresovichh/holberton-system_engineering-devops/0x19-postmortem/README.md

 Customer Impact: Customers were unable to retrieve sales data.
 Databases were not accessible, sales logging was unaffected.
 Incident Response Analysis: The incident was aknowledged within 30 minutes of begining due to traffic monitoring using datadog.
 Customers called for support whilst we were working on solution.
 Escalation was early and appropriate.
+Issue originated at small number of file descriptors allowed for the service.
 Solution was tested using postman and the service was operational.
 Post-Incident Analysis: Further and more thorough tests should be performed on the API.
 Request load should be tested against the service.